Nandina – the Sacred Bamboo

 Besides the common form, already described, and which is an excellent taller plant for larger gardens, there are several special varieties of Sacred Bamboo.
 Here are some of the best:

-Plum Passion® – a medium-sized variety with strong purple tones in the fall and winter colors.
+This is a medium-sized variety of Nandina with strong purple tones in the fall and winter colors.
 It does produce berries, and so is best grown in cooler areas where it will not become invasive.

 Planting Sacred Bamboo

-Planting correctly is a good way to get your plants off to a flying start.
-The steps look like this:
+Planting correctly is the best way to get your plants off to a flying start.
+The steps are clearly outlined below in order:

-- Dig some organic material into the planting area
+Step 1: Dig some organic material into the planting area.

-- Dig a hole 1-2 inches deeper than the pot, and twice as wide
+Step 2: Dig a hole 1-2 inches deeper than the pot, and twice as wide.

-- Spread mulch over the root zone, clear of the stems
+Step 6: Spread mulch over the root zone, clear of the stems.

 A little general fertilizer for evergreen trees, applied in early spring, is a good way to keep your plants healthy and thriving.
 Using garden compost or manure is an excellent alternative if you prefer a more organic approach, and always gives good results.
 That, and some watering during extended dry spells, is all the care this low-maintenance plant needs.
 It has no pests or diseases, and deer as well as rabbits usually leave them alone too, so this truly is a low-care plant.